MicrosoftDocs/PowerShell-Docs/reference/6/PowerShellGet/RequireLicenseAcceptance.md

  ## Module Dependencies
-- During any operation, if a dependent module (something else depends on the module) is installed and RequiredLicenseAcceptance is True, then the license acceptance behavior (above) will be required.
+- During Install/Save/Update operation, if a dependent module(something else depends on the module) requires license acceptance, then the license acceptance behavior (above) will be required.
 - If the module version is already listed in the local catalog as being installed on the system, we would bypass the license checking.
-- During any operation, if a dependent module requires a license, and the license acceptance does not occur, the operation will fail and follow normal processes for the item failed to install/save/update.
+- During Install/Save/Update operation, if a dependent module requires a license, and the license acceptance does not occur, the operation will fail and follow normal processes for the item failed to install/save/update.

  ## Impact on -Force